TailonR/Homework2/README.md

 # Key Highlights
-The biggest issue I had to tackle, that once solved everything fell into place, was getting the correct combination of bridges to build.
+The biggest issue I had to tackle, that once solved everything fell into place, was getting the all the combinations of bridges to build, as well as all combinations that are allowed.
 This was done with two functions:
 ```c++
 std::vector<Bridges> allPossibleBridgeCombinations(const Bridges &bridges, std::vector<Bridges> &allBridgeCombos) {